- This event has passed.

 Friday Features: Tom Kotik

-For this week’s Friday Features, part of our #BFPLatHome online programming, join us online for a virtual talk and studio visit with visual artist and curator Tom Kotik, who has worked with Arts Brookfield since 1994, and has organized various exhibitions for their spaces in New York and Los Angeles.
+For this week’s Friday Features, part of our #BFPLatHome online programming, join us online for a virtual talk and studio visit with visual artist and curator Tom Kotik, who has worked with Arts Brookfield since 1994, and has organized exhibitions for their various spaces.

 Access the performance via @BFPLNY’s Instagram Live >>